 Patient selection and follow-up

 The current study involved 101 patients diagnosed with LUAD harboring sensitizing EGFR mutations (19del or 21L858R) who were admitted to our cancer center between August 2012 and September 2021 and received EGFR-TKI treatment.
-Comprehensive data from 77 patients who received osimertinib treatment, which included the patients' demographic information, EGFR mutation profile, T790M status, and treatment history, were collected (see Table 1).
+Comprehensive data from 77 patients who received Osimertinib treatment, which included the patients' demographic information, EGFR mutation profile, T790M status, and treatment history, were collected (see Table 1).
 All patients were diagnosed with stage IV LUAD according to hematoxylin and eosin (H&E) staining and immunohistochemical (IHC) staining in our pathology department, and the disease status was evaluated using the Response Evaluation Criteria in Solid Tumors 1.1 (RECIST 1.1) standard.
 Tumor staging was performed in accordance with the 2019 American Joint Committee on Cancer (AJCC) TNM staging system for lung cancer [9].
 Ethical approval for the study was obtained from the Ethics Committee of the Cancer Hospital, Chinese Academy of Medical Sciences (No. NCC-007421), and all experiments were conducted according to the tenets of the Declaration of Helsinki and the guidelines of the National Health and Family Planning Commission of the Professional Regulation Commission (PRC).
 The last follow-up for all patients was in March 2023.
-All patients received first-line or non-first-line osimertinib treatment.
+All patients received first-line or non-first-line Osimertinib treatment.

 IHC assay for protein expression

 The IHC slides utilized to assess ARID1A, MDM2 and PD-L1 expression were obtained with the explicit consent of all enrolled patients.
 IHC analysis was conducted on five-micrometer-thick sections of formalin-fixed, paraffin-embedded (FFPE) tissues.
 Antigen retrieval was achieved by boiling the slides in 10 mM citrate buffer (pH 9.0) for 10 min, followed by cooling at room temperature for 20 min.
 Each section was incubated with a primary antibody against ARID1A (1:500), MDM2 (1:100) or PD-L1 (1:100) at the appropriate concentration overnight at 4 °C. The IHC slides were independently reviewed by two investigators, and five randomly selected fields of view on each slide were evaluated for IHC scoring with a previously reported scoring method [10-13].
 The staining intensity for ARID1A and MDM2 was scored as 0 (no staining), 1 (weak staining), 2 (medium staining), or 3 (strong staining), while the percentile score were assigned as 0 (< 5%), 1 (5-25%), 2 (26-50%), 3 (51-75%), or 4 (76-100%).
 The final score of each slide was calculated as the average score of the 5 fields and ranged from 0 to 12 (intensity score x percentage score).
-Based on the selection of the best cutoff value for osimertinib by SangerBox, the best cutoff value for ARID1A expression in osimertinib-treated patients was defined as a final score greater than 4, while the best cutoff value for MDM2 was defined as a final score greater than 6.
+Based on the selection of the best cutoff value for Osimertinib by SangerBox, the best cutoff value for ARID1A expression in Osimertinib-treated patients was defined as a final score greater than 4, while the best cutoff value for MDM2 was defined as a final score greater than 6.
+We analyzed the relationship between ARID1A expression levels and occurrences of lung adenocarcinoma metastasis, as well as resistance to first- and third-generation EGFR-TKIs, drawing on insights from our previously published studies [11-12] alongside the findings of the current investigation.
+This relationship is illustrated through a numerical axis diagram to provide guidance for clinical treatment.
 The tumor proportion score (TPS) was used for evaluation of PD-L1 expression, and nuclear staining of PD-L1 was identified.
 The patients who underwent 1G EGFR-TKI treatment were grouped based on the combined analysis of the ARID1A IHC score, which was at least 9, and nuclear staining of PD-L1 [13].
 Further information regarding the antibodies used is provided in Table S1.

 Proteomic analysis based on clinical samples